tyroguru/BPFTrace-hol/syscalls.md

 - Owing to a current architectural limit in BPF, BPFTrace restricts strings to be 64 bytes by default.
 We can increase these using the `BPFTRACE_STRLEN` environment variable to a maximum of 200 bytes.
 - `char *`'s must be explicitly converted to strings using the `str()` builtin.
 - The 'comm' builtin gives us the name of the process doing the write call.
+- The output of multiple threads is interleaved. **Question**: can you think of another way of writing the script to obtain non-interleaved output?
+(HINT: it's a very simple modification!).

 #### Return probes